JulePralle/SDC_Term1_Project1_FindingLaneLines/README.md

 ---
 [//]: # (Image References)

-[image1]: ./approach.jpg "Image summarizing the approach"
+[image1]: ./approach.JPG "Image summarizing the approach"

 ## Introduction
 In this project highway lane lines were detected on a video stream using Python and OpenCV image analysis techniques.

-The following video shows the result:
+The following videos show the result:

 ![yellow](./yellow.gif)
 ![white](./white.gif)